🥳 Skip the subscription. Pay $199 once for lifetime access— See lifetime plans

 4. Suspicious

-Bot-like patterns — incomplete profiles, follower-to-following ratios that don't make sense, follower growth spikes that align with paid-follower platforms.
-Zero conversion value, and a regulatory risk because of FTC scrutiny on creators with high bot percentages.
+Bot-like patterns — incomplete profiles, follower-to-following ratios that don't make sense, growth spikes that align with paid-follower platforms.
+Zero conversion value, plus FTC risk for high-bot creators.

 Hard rule: Suspicious under 12%.
 Acceptable up to 15% if everything else looks healthy.
-Above 20% means the creator has bought followers at some point in the last 24 months.
+Above 20% means the creator has bought followers in the last 24 months.
 Above 25% means active fraud.

-Here's how the breakdown looks across three creators a typical brand might be considering:
+Here's how the breakdown looks across three creators a typical DTC brand might be considering side-by-side.

 Creator A — 500K followers, listed ER 12%